 When Hank was a puppy, he wasn’t sure what to think of bodies of water.
 He still hates the rain, but he has come to love swimming and water sports.
 We were so surprised when he really became a water dog because he was so skeptical as a young pup.
 It’s fun to watch your dog learn how to swim but can be pretty scary at the same time.
 For the most part, Hank is a pretty strong swimmer… when he remembers he needs to be swimming.
 For all the times he forgets, we’re glad he has his Ruffwear Float Coat.

 Whenever we’re on a boat in deep water, canoeing across open water, or enticing hank to jump off the end of a dock to retrieve a stick, he will most likely have his Float Coat on.
 We have yet to take Hank rafting or SUPing but when we do, he will always have his Float Coat.
+You also have to paint your boat from time to time to keep it in excellent shape.
+You can visit Merritt Supply for boat paint supplies.

 Even if your dog is an amazing swimmer, it’s still important to have a Float Coat for many reasons.
 I am a good swimmer as a human but I still wear a PFD when I go rafting.
 The same theory should apply for your dog.